Quick Answer (TL;DR)

 How to Improve

-Make sharing frictionless.
+- Make sharing frictionless.
 Reduce the steps required to refer someone.
-Pre-written messages, one-click sharing, and in-product referral prompts dramatically increase participation rates.
+Pre-written messages, one-click sharing, and in-product referral prompts significantly increase participation rates.

 Common Pitfalls